pyeventsourcing/eventsourcing/README.md

     python -m unittest discover eventsourcing.tests -v

 Please register any [issues on GitHub](https://github.com/johnbywater/eventsourcing/issues).

-There is also a []mailing list](https://groups.google.com/forum/#!forum/eventsourcing-users).
+There is also a [mailing list](https://groups.google.com/forum/#!forum/eventsourcing-users).
 And a [room on Gitter](https://gitter.im/eventsourcing-in-python/eventsourcing)

 ## Overview

 This library supports event sourcing in Python.
+What is event sourcing?

 One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
 Another definition has event